Spaces

 struct PointwiseEvaluator{F, M}

-Helper struct to bundle a function with its mesh.
-This allows passing both as a single callable object, pe(idx), which evaluates the function at the physical coordinates corresponding to the grid index idx.
+This allows passing both a function and its mesh as a single callable object.
+When called with a grid index idx, it evaluates the function at the physical coordinates corresponding to that index.

 Fields